machal/cssmine-content/content/css3-gradients.md

 }
 ```

 ### Shape and Size

 The default shape is a `circle` but it can be changed to an `ellipse`.

 Right after the shape, you can define the size of the gradient.
 The first option
 is to define the **size by the radius of the circle**.
 When using a circle, one
-number will do, when using an ellipse, you will need two.
+number will do.
+When using an ellipse, you will need two.
 The first number
 indicates the height, the second one the width of the ellipse.

 ```css